 6-week-old baby: Dealing with colic

-Colic usually makes itself known by the six week mark, so if you haven’t noticed uncontrollable crying for hours on end, three times a week for three weeks, you may be in the clear.
+Colic usually makes itself known by the six-week mark, so if you haven’t noticed uncontrollable crying for hours on end, three times a week for three weeks, you may be in the clear.
 If you are dealing with colic, as 40% of babies do, here are our tips to ease the crying.

 How much should a 6-week-old baby be pooing?

-As a new-mum, you’ll probably feel like you spend most of your time researching the contents of your baby’s nappy.
+As a new mum, you’ll probably feel like you spend most of your time researching the contents of your baby’s nappy.
 Don’t worry, you’re not alone.
 In fact, we have made a poo colour guide that will help you distinguish the weird from the worrying.

 What problems should parents of a 6-week-old baby be aware of?

-- Postnatal Depression: Postnatal depression can begin any time within the first year of your baby’s life, and if you’ve noticed you're struggling dealing with emotions of guilt or failure you may want to have a chat with your doctor.
+- Postnatal Depression: Postnatal depression can begin any time within the first year of your baby’s life, and if you’ve noticed you're struggling to deal with emotions of guilt or failure you may want to have a chat with your doctor.
 You will have had the baby blues in the first couple of weeks after giving birth, but by now your hormones will have settled, so if you’re overwhelmed by the fear that everything could go wrong, go see your doctor and ask for some advice on how to deal with it.
 There’s no shame in asking for help, it’s the best thing you can do for yourself and your family.

 Make sure you're following Mother & Baby on Instagram for relatable memes, inspiring stories and parenting hacks!

 Have approx 60 seconds to spare?
 Why not join thousands of mums-to-be and start your very own Amazon baby wish list!
 They're absolutely free to create and perfect to send to the friends, aunties and your mum to make sure you're getting the baby products you really need...Click here!